Date of Degree

 Includes bibliographical references (pages 220-222).

 Copyright 2006 Seng Keat Ooi

 Ooi, Seng Keat.
-"High resolution numerical simulations of lock-exchange gravity-driven flows." dissertation, University of Iowa, 2006.
+"High resolution numerical simulations of lock-exchange gravity-driven flows."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.